vegfetch/talk/concept.md

 The main branch of a project.
 This is usually the first branch in a newly created repository.
 #### Feature Branch
 Before you work on a new aspect of your program, you create a new branch.
 Then, when you are done, you integrate the changes you made into the master branch.
 This is called merging.
-### Merging
+### Merge or Integration
 When several developers make changes to the same file, these changes can overlap.
+The second developer to update a file then has to merge his or her changes into the file.
+Most of the time, merging can be done automatically, but if the changes overlap, you might have to sort in the code changes by hand.
 ### Switch
 If you copy all the contents from one branch to another, it's called a switch.
 For example, a company might develop their software on a dev branch.
 Once it's finished, they switch to a testing branch, and once it's tested and bug-free they switch to a release branch.
 ### Working Copy